Club set: Formal definitions

 If a set is both closed and unbounded, then it is a club set.

-Closed proper classes are also of interest (every proper class of ordinals is unbounded in the class of all ordinals).
+Closed proper classes of ordinals are also of interest (every proper class of ordinals is unbounded in the class of all ordinals).

+Examples

-For example, the set of all countable limit ordinals is a club set with respect to the first uncountable ordinal; but it is not a club set with respect to any higher limit ordinal, since it is neither closed nor unbounded.
+The set of all countable limit ordinals is a club set with respect to the first uncountable ordinal; but it is not a club set with respect to any higher limit ordinal, since it is neither closed nor unbounded.